lake elsinore diamond--seating bowl improvements

 minor-league ballpark

-The 2017 Seating Bowl Improvements provide:
+2017 Seating Bowl Improvements Included:

-• (380) Premium padded seats behind home plate
+• 380 premium padded seats behind home plate

-• (158) High-top seats behind home plate
+• 158 high-top seats behind home plate

-• (6) Flexible group seating boxes
+• 6 flexible group seating boxes

-• (50)Wheelchair seats, with improved sightlines
+• 50 wheelchair-accessible seats with improved sightlines

-• Standing room drink rails along the Main Concourse
+• Standing-room drink rails along the Main Concourse

-• Improved seating bowl circulation
+• Enhanced seating bowl circulation

 • Total seat replacement within the seating bowl